Egorov-Alexey/NetCalculator/README.md

 # Net calculator
-NetCalculator is used for calculation of long arithmetic expressions.
+NetCalculator is used for calculation of a long arithmetic expressions.
+NetCalculator is a server multithreaded application.
+NetCalculator supports some simultaneous connections.

+NetCalculator:
+ - accepts a connection;
+ - receives an arithmetic expressions;
+ - checks a correctness of an expression and calculates a result during data receiving;
+ - sends a result to a client when receives '\n';

 ## Info
 It uses basic [C++14](https://isocpp.org/wiki/faq/cpp14-language) syntax, but nothing really complicated.
 It uses [boost](https://www.boost.org/) library.
-Version 1.65.1 was used.
+Version 1.65.1 is used.
 [CMake](https://cmake.org/) is the chosen build system using [ctest](https://cmake.org/Wiki/CMake/Testing_With_CTest).
 Also bash is used for a unit-test.